felovers/Fraud-Detection/README.md

 The comparison file compares between two different models to test how each works and how good they are for the task at hand (Fraud Detection).

+The GUI file contains a graphic interface while maintaining the same code for training and detection.

 Next Updates:
-The comparison .py will have a different dataset and an experience of downloading the dataset directly from Kaggle.
+Updates to the GUI, making it nicer in general.